haagahelia/swp22k-102image-back/Database/VM_db_steps.md

 # Checkout the Database Using VM

 1. Open Putty
-2. In the Host Name input box, add "195.148.22.114".
-Keep the port as 22
+2. In the Host Name input box, add **195.148.22.114**.
+Keep the port as **22**
-3. Click "Open"
+3. Click **Open**
-4. A console will be open with the line "login as:", type "juuuser1"
+4. A console will be open with the line "login as:", type **juuuser1**
 5. The console will then ask for password, type the provided password in Teams accordingly
 6. Type

         sudo mysql

 7. You will be prompted for password once again, type the password in
 8. You're now using MariaDB, select the database by typing

         use swp22k_102image;

 9. You can check the available tables by typing

         show tables;

+10. If at some points, you get an error "ERROR 2002 (HY000)...", exit the database if you're inside it

+        exit

+11. Start MySQL server

+        sudo /etc/init.d/mysql start

+11. After that press Ctrl + C and return to step 6